-- (1) The following Commission documents, as they may be amended from time to time, are hereby adopted and incorporated as if fully set forth herein: - (a) Tribal Fish Refuges Version 4b: January 9, 1998;
+- (1) The following Commission documents, as they may be amended from time to time, are hereby adopted and incorporated as if fully set forth herein: - (a) Tribal Fish Refuges Version 4b: January 9, 1998; - (b) Tribal Wildlife Refuges and Closed Areas, Version 3: September, 1990; - (c) Tribal Fish Management Experiments; - (d) Tribal Management Units and Zones in the Wisconsin portion of the 1837 and 1842 Ceded Territories.
+(8-20-19 B) - (e) Guide to the Southern Boundary of the Wisconsin portion of the 1837 and

-- (b) Tribal Wildlife Refuges and Closed Areas, Version 3: September, 1990; - (c) Tribal Fish Management Experiments; - (d) Tribal Management Units and Zones in the Wisconsin portion of the 1837 and 1842 Ceded Territories, Version 1.2: August 2008; - (e) Guide to the Southern Boundary of the Wisconsin portion of the 1837 and 1842 Ceded Territories, Version 4.0: August 2008. - (f) Tribal Gathering on State Lands within the Portion of the Ceded Territory Located in the State of Wisconsin Tribal Species of Special Concern, Version 1: [October 2010]; - (g) Tribal Gathering on State Lands within the Portion of the Ceded Territory Located in the State of Wisconsin Tribal Designated Use, Tribal Research and Management Areas, and Tribal Closed Areas, Version 1: [November 2010]; - (h) Tribal Gathering on State Lands within the Portion of the Ceded Territory Located in the State of Wisconsin Public Lands Open to Tribal Gathering, Version 1: [November 2010]; - (i) Tribal State Park Hunting Opportunities in the Wisconsin portion of the 1837 and 1842 Ceded Territories, Version 1: [November 2010]; - (j) Designated Tribal River and Stream Segments in the Wisconsin portion of the 1837 and 1842 Ceded Territories; and - (k) Tribal Alternative Monitoring of Walleye Harvest on Certain Lakes in the Wisconsin portion of the 1837 and 1842 Ceded Territories, Version 1: [November 2010]. - (l) Tribal Disease and Invasive Species Management Areas. - (2) No member shall fail to comply with the closures and other restrictions established by the documents adopted by subs.
+1842 Ceded Territories, Version 4.0: August 2008.

+- (f) Tribal Gathering on State Lands within the Portion of the Ceded Territory Located in the State of Wisconsin Tribal Species of Special Concern, Version 1: [October 2010]; - (g) Tribal Gathering on State Lands within the Portion of the Ceded Territory Located in the State of Wisconsin Tribal Designated Use, Tribal Research and Management Areas, and Tribal Closed Areas, Version 1: [November 2010]; - (h) Tribal Gathering on State Lands within the Portion of the Ceded Territory Located in the State of Wisconsin Public Lands Open to Tribal Gathering, Version 1: [November 2010]; - (i) Tribal State Park Hunting Opportunities in the Wisconsin portion of the 1837 and 1842 Ceded Territories, Version 1: [November 2010]; - (j) Designated Tribal River and Stream Segments in the Wisconsin portion of the 1837 and 1842 Ceded Territories; - (k) Tribal Alternative Monitoring of Open Water Spearing on Certain Lakes in the Wisconsin portion of the 1837 and 1842 Ceded Territories; - (1) Tribal Disease and Invasive Species Management Areas; and - (m) Voigt Intertribal Task Force Protocol on Manoominikewin (Wild Rice Harvest) Levels. - (2) No member shall fail to comply with the closures and other restrictions established by the documents adopted by subs.
 (1).